cloudfoundry-community/cf-containers-broker/README.md

        frodenas/cf-containers-broker
 ```

-Some aspects of configuration can be overridden with environment variables:
+Some aspects of configuration can be overridden with environment variables.
+See `config/settings.yml` for documentation and environment variables.

 ```
 docker run -d --name cf-containers-broker \